-Application programs used for evaluation in this paper first calculate locally and then after local calculation perform synchronization processing.
+Application programs used for evaluation in this paper first calculate locally and then after local calculation perform synchronization.
 In barrier synchronization, each computing node reads and updates the data of synchronous variable by turns.
 So a synchronous memory on an optical ring is suited to barrier synchronization because data is circling on the optical ring and each computing node can easily read and update the data on a synchronous memory by turn.
 So in this paper we adopt the barrier synchronization method.
-The method of realizing barrier synchronization using shared memory on an optical ring is shown in Sec.
-3.4.